Hidden Gardens in Lisbon Worth Discovering

 An architectural garden that flows like a modernist painting.
 Stone paths curve around bamboo, reflecting pools ripple with koi, and the museum nearby adds artistic weight.
 Tranquility with intention.

-Soverra Suggestion: Pair with a visit to the Gulbenkian’s permanent collection.
+Soverra Insight: Pair with a visit to the Gulbenkian’s permanent collection.

 6. Jardim da Estrela